Nitinwaywale/DEVOPS/README.md

 # DevOpsMaterial

-This is Loki, I would be uploading few docs related to DevOps as and when I come across.
+This is Nitin, I would be uploading few docs related to DevOps as and when I come across.